Priberam/SummEBR/README.md

 # EBR

-Source code for the paper 'Improving abstractive summarization via energy-based re-ranking' (Anonymous submission).
+Source code for the paper 'Improving abstractive summarization via energy-based re-ranking' (D. Pernes, A. Mendes, and A. F. T. Martins).
-Submitted to **COLING 2022**.
+Presented at the 2nd Workshop on Natural Language Generation, Evaluation, and Metrics **(GEM 2022)**.

 ## Training